WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

 -   The version of the Web Curator Tool you are using

 -   The database type and version (for example, MySql 8.0.12)

--   The servlet container type and version (for example, Tomcat 9.0.13)

 -   The operating system type and version (for example, RHEL 7.6)